junglok/tem-docs/docs/guide.rst

 Directives in Torque job scripts
 --------------------------------

-Torque defines some useful directives which can be used to describe job's resources requirements.
+Torque defines some useful directives (starting with \'#PBS\') which can be used to describe job's resources requirements.
 Users must include those directives in job scripts to submit and execute jobs.
 The order of directives is not important, but the directives must be written prior to job execution commands.

 **Resource limits**